LTD and ERISA Lawyers: Riverside, North San Diego & Orange Counties

 However, when there is a lack of objective evidence because objective evidence cannot exist, good medical documentation by your physician of your condition (e.g., fibromyalgia) and the impairments it is causing, is critical to "overcome" that lack of objective evidence.

-The Medical Records Must Document a Nexus Between the Medical Findings and the Functional Impairments
+Medical Records: Nexus Between Diagnosis and Functional Impairments

 It's not enough for a doctor to document your diagnosis, the "subjective" symptoms that you self-report, and the "objective" physical examination, laboratory, x-ray and imaging abnormalities that support your diagnosis and your symptoms.
 All of that is "necessary," but it is not "sufficient" in order to receive a favourable disability benefit decision.

 What's also required is that your doctor must "connect" your medical findings with the functional impairments that they cause by drawing a "nexus" between them.
 For instance, if you have severe back pain (a self-reported, subjective "symptom"), and your MRI scan shows advanced degenerative disc disease and spinal stenosis in the lumbar spine ("objective" evidence), then in addition to documenting these medical findings, your doctor must also document that, because of your back pain, you are unable to perform specific functions, such as, by way of example, that you are unable to lift or carry 10 pounds or more; that you are unable to stand or walk for 2 hours or more; that you are unable to sit for 6 hours or more; and that you have to lie down for 20 minutes or more every hour or two, in order to rest your back.

 That's the kind of "nexus" between the medical findings and the functional limitations that you need in your medical records to get LTD benefits.